haochenz96/tap_cn_calling/README.md

     {cohort_name}-homdel-nclones={best_nclones}_start_from_best_sol_solution.cell_assignments.csv'
     ```
-    `outputs/` contains a lineplot of BIC across different `nclones` and symlink to the solution with the best `nclones`.
+    `outputs/` contains:
+    - a plot of each CN clone's per-amplicon ploidy state.
+    - a plot of each sample's CN clone composition.

 ## Run Parameters